apoorvam1/PhoneBook/README.md

 *Build management - Gradle*

-Run `gradle clean build` compile to compile the code base.
+Run `gradle clean build` to compile the code base.

 The compiled classes will be generated at the `build` folder.
 You can also see that the compiled classes for proto files will be generated at `build/generated/source/proto/main/java/phonebook`